WenniDev/hachimi-hachimi.github.io/docs/hachimi/getting-started.md

 ### Windows

-Hachimi currently supports two loading methods with different installation procedures. **Choose only one method, and either use the installer or do it manually, do NOT use multiple things at once.**
+As of v0.13.0, Hachimi currently supports two loading methods with different installation procedures. **Choose only one method, and either use the installer or do it manually, do NOT use multiple things at once.**

 #### Method 1: DotLocal DLL redirection (UnityPlayer.dll) (recommended)